dieterich-lab/m6A_psi_interaction/README.md

 ![](https://github.com/ADHDrian/RNA004_psi_KD_OE_analysis/blob/main/assets/images/hist_mod_chr1_17802.png)

 The exon junction margin can be adjusted by `--exon_junction_margin`.
-Note that for speed optimization, the input exon gtf and bedmethyl are expected to be filtered to within the same chromosome.
+Note: For the purpose of speed optimization, the input exon gtf and bedmethyl files are expected to be filtered such sites are within the same chromosome.
 Inputting cross-chromosome data might produce erroneous results.